 - Quarantine Studio's Dead Reich series of minibusts, depicting undead German soldiers from different branches of the Nazi military in various states of nasty decay.

 - Call of Duty: Zombies is the Trope Namer.
-It was originally titled "Nazi Zombies", and involved the players surviving hordes of Nazi zombies; but the Nazis stopped appearing starting in Call of Duty: Black Ops, and the game mode was renamed "Zombie Mode".
+It was originally titled "Nazi Zombies" and involved the players surviving hordes of Nazi zombies, but the Nazis stopped appearing starting in Call of Duty: Black Ops, and the game mode was renamed "Zombie Mode".

 - South Park: The Stick of Truth: Nazi zombies are the Big Bad, with almost every enemy after the UFO abduction being at least partly a Nazi Zombie.
 Besides regular ones you will also find Nazi Zombie rats, dogs and aborted embryos among others.
+The final boss is Kenny as a Nazi Zombie, which augments his immortality.
+The trope is actually lampshaded by one character.